-- The court ultimately sentenced defendant to 24 years in prison followed by a four-year period of mandatory supervised release.
+- ¶ 17 The court ultimately sentenced defendant to 24 years in prison followed by a four-year period of mandatory supervised release.
 Additionally, the court ordered defendant to pay restitution.
 In the court's written sentencing order, defendant was ordered to pay restitution "in the total amount of \$18,889.00."
-In the court's written Judgment of Restitution, which was incorporated into the court's sentencing order, payment of the \$18,889 sum is apportioned between Fisher and an insurance company.
-The ordered payment to Fisher is itemized as follows: \$1320 for stolen cash not covered by insurance, \$690 for guns and ammunition not covered by insurance, \$3169 for jewelry not covered by insurance, and \$1546.04 for "misc[ellaneous] stolen items" not covered by insurance.
-Neither the sentencing order nor the Judgment of Restitution identifies the manner in which defendant is to pay restitution or the deadline by which defendant is to pay. - ¶ 17 This appeal followed. - ¶ 18 II.
-ANALYSIS - ¶ 19 On appeal, defendant argues: (1) the trial court erred by excluding certain witnesses, (2) the court failed to conduct a sufficient Krankel inquiry into his posttrial allegation of ineffective assistance of counsel, and (3) the restitution payment order was deficient because the sum imposed was not supported by any evidence, the order failed to establish a method of payment, and the order failed to set a time period within which the restitution was to be paid. - ¶ 20 A. Exclusion of Witnesses - ¶ 21 Defendant first contends the trial court erred by excluding certain witnesses.
+In the court's written Judgment of Restitution, which was incorporated into the court's sentencing order, entitlement to the \$18,889 sum was apportioned between Fisher and an insurance company.
+The ordered payment to Fisher was itemized as follows: \$1320 for stolen cash not covered by insurance, \$690 for guns and ammunition not covered by insurance, \$3169 for jewelry not covered by insurance, and \$1546.04 for "misc[ellaneous] stolen items" not covered by insurance.
+Neither the sentencing order nor the Judgment of Restitution identified the manner in which defendant was to pay restitution or the deadline by which defendant was to pay. - ¶ 18 This appeal followed. - ¶ 19 II.
+ANALYSIS - ¶ 20 On appeal, defendant argues: (1) the trial court erred by excluding certain witnesses, (2) the court failed to conduct a sufficient Krankel inquiry into his posttrial allegation of ineffective assistance of counsel, and (3) the restitution payment order was deficient because the sum imposed was not supported by any evidence, the order failed to establish a method of payment, and the order failed to set a time period within which the restitution was to be paid. - ¶ 21 A. Exclusion of Witnesses - ¶ 22 Defendant first contends the trial court erred by excluding certain witnesses.

 Specifically, defendant contends the court erred in granting the State's motion in limine barring the testimony of Andrew Adams, Jerry Coram, Brianne Carlson, and Deputy Tommy Pickett.
 According to defendant, these witnesses "could give evidence that would help the jury determine how Hildenbrand came into possession of the weapon(s), and the circumstances and motivation of Hildenbrand's attempts to sell them."
 Defendant claims this testimony "may have cast doubt on [defendant's] participation in the burglary and whether he ever possessed the weapons at all."

 - "When a defendant claims that he has not been given the opportunity to prove his case because the trial court improperly barred evidence, he must provide [the] reviewing court with an adequate offer of proof as to what the excluded evidence would have been."
 (Internal quotation marks omitted.)
 People v.
 Pelo, 404 Ill.
 App.
-3d 839, 875, 942 N.E.2d 463, 493-94 (2010).
+3d 839, 875, 942 N.E.2d 463, 493-94 (2010) (abrogated on other grounds by People v.
+Veach, 2017 IL 120649, 89 N.E.3d 366).
 The offer of proof "serves dual purposes: (1) it discloses to the court and opposing counsel the nature of the offered evidence, thus enabling the court to take appropriate action, and (2) it provides the reviewing court with an adequate record to determine whether the trial court's action was erroneous."
 Id.
 "Failure on the part of a defendant to make a proper offer of proof forfeits review of his challenge to the trial court's granting of a motion in limine."
-Id. - ¶ 23 An offer of proof may be formal or informal.
+Id. - ¶ 24 An offer of proof may be formal or informal.
 Id.
 When making an informal offer of proof, counsel must describe the anticipated testimony "with particularity."
 Id.